Customize Consent Preferences

 I hear from my breastfeeding clients all the time – “I’m so tired of eating oatmeal…” “It helps my milk supply but man I’m tired of eating oatmeal.”
 I feel like people hear they should eat oats to help with milk supply and automatically assume oatmeal.
 Today I’ll show you my granola recipe, which is loaded with healthy fats and galactagogues (foods that may help with milk production).
 If you’re not feeling like granola check out my Lactation Smoothie, or Baked Oatmeal, or even my Lactation Oatmeal Bars.

 With every oat recipes, I always put the disclaimer, that while oatmeal may help with milk production, you must ensure your breastmilk is being removed FREQUENTLY and EFFICIENTLY to really boost your production.
 Your breasts are a factory, not a storage unit.
-You will continue to make milk as long as that milk is being removed frequently by either your baby efficiently removing milk, or by pumping.
+As long as there are no medical or metabolic concerns, You will continue to make milk as long as that milk is being removed frequently by either your baby efficiently removing milk, or by pumping.
 You can take all the supplements and eat all the oats and brewers yeast in the world, but if you’re not removing that milk, it’s not going to do much.

 Now, on to my granola recipe 🙂

 This recipe was actually inspired by my college roommate.
 She’d always come back from break with a giant jar of homemade granola and we’d munch on it as a snack or eat it in our room at breakfast.
-I’ve modified her recipe by adding more nuts/seeds and dried fruit and decreasing the amount of oil.
+I’ve modified her recipe by adding more nuts/seeds and dried fruit and decreasing the amount of oil and sugar.

 What’s in it for mom and baby?